-The Impact Of Criminal Charges On Austin, Texas Immigrants
+The Impact Of Criminal Charges On Central Texas Immigrants

 This is the first post in a series discussing how being charged with a crime impacts immigrants in the Austin, Texas area.
 I felt the need to discuss the topic as there is often an overlap between criminal defense and immigration law.
 Unfortunately, many undocumented residents reach a conclusion in their criminal matter, which they may find reasonable, that has a negative impact on their immigration status.
 My goal with this series is to help those in our state understand how to proceed if they or a loved one is charged with a crime.